RansomOff is a free for home use, signature-less, endpoint security solution designed to do one thing; stop ransomware dead in its tracks.

 RansomOff maintains a block list of all software detected and confirmed as ransomware.
 If the same file tries to execute again, RansomOff will automatically stop it.
 Files can only be removed by the user from the block list once added by RansomOff.
 The user cannot add files themselves.

 RansomOff has the ability to provide additional protections to specific folders.
 These protections apply to all processes except for any that are exempted.
-The four additional protections that can be added are:
+The five additional protections that can be added are: